In the heart of Downtown Albuquerque stands a magestic and historic landmark unlike any other -- the KiMo Theatre.

 About the KiMo

-The KiMo Theatre, a Pueblo Deco picture palace, opened on Sept.
+A Pueblo Deco picture palace, the KiMo opened Sept.
 19, 1927.
 It was commissioned by the innovative Oresete Bachechi, who had envisioned a Southwestern style theater for Albuquerque.

 Every detail of the theater contains historical significance, making it one the region's most valued cultural gems.